-Choosing to become a certified personal trainer requires a level of commitment to helping individuals lead healthy, active and fit lifestyles.
-As we have no doubt discovered, this dedication extends past the Fitness Center’s doors…right into the kitchen!
-Plenty of articles have been written by experts in our industry stressing the importance of post-workout “fuel” as a complement to rigorous training.
+Plenty of articles have been written by experts in the fitness industry stressing the importance of post-workout “fuel” as a complement to rigorous training.
 We try to pass some of this information on to our clients, feeling remiss in our professionalism should we neglect to address this vital component of a healthy lifestyle.
 However, the type of fuel that we suggest is the subject of much scrutiny, and such action inevitably leads to a debate.
+What should we recommend to our personal training clients when it comes to shakes and post-workout fuel?

 The Ubiquitous Protein Shake